Landlord FAQs - Renters' Rights Act 2025

 Can I regain possession if I want to sell or move back in?

 Yes, but only if strict conditions are met.
 Under Ground 1, possession may be recovered if the landlord or a qualifying family member intends to occupy the property as their main home.
 Under new Ground 1A, possession may be recovered if the landlord intends to sell the property or grant a long lease.
-In both cases, the tenancy must have lasted at least one year, four months’ notice must be given, and the property must not be re-let or advertised for up to 12 months after expiry of the notice.
+In both cases, the tenancy must have lasted at least one year, four months’ notice must be given, and the property must not be re-let or advertised for up to 12 months after expiry of the notice if the sale does not go ahead.

 Who can be considered a family member under Ground 1?